 Nightmare Fuel / Canada's Worst Driver

-Lampshaded in the Season 5 pilot, where Andrew Younghusband says "Welcome to the country's most disturbing car show".
+Lampshaded in the Season 5 premiere, where Andrew Younghusband says "Welcome to the country's most disturbing car show".
 What better page quote could we ask for?

 This show only accepts legally valid drivers.
 In other words, all contestants have valid driving licenses and are insured.
 This doesn't include drivers who've had their licenses revoked, or who're too incompetent to pass in the first place, or ones who don't have insurance because it's too expensive for bad drivers to be insured (though some can get by on other people's insurance)...

 The "insured" part became important during season 6 - Scott's unwillingness to learn caused his roommate and nominator Danny (who paid for Scott's insurance) to become fed up, verbally rip Scott a new one, and cancel the policy.
 As a result, Scott got booted off the show.